GeekTrainer/help-desk-bot-lab/Node/exercise3-LuisDialog.md

 ## Task 2: Add New Entities to LUIS

 In this task you will add entities to the LUIS app.
 This will allow the bot to understand the ticket category and severity from the issue description entered by the user.
 Entities are 'nouns' in your application’s domain.
 An entity represents a class including a collection of similar objects (places, things, people, events or concepts).

+For the purposes of this lab, you will be using the *List* entity type.
+This allows you to create what's commonly called a "closed list", meaning that **no machine learning** will be applied to the terms, but rather a direct match will be used.
+This is extremely useful when trying to normalize terms, or to ensure certain keywords are always picked up as entities.

 1. In the LUIS portal, click **Entities** in the left panel.